• Skip to primary navigation

 French onion soup with cheesy croutons

-With slow cooking the humble onion is transformed into a delicious classic French onion soup.
+With slow cooking humble onions are transformed into a delicious classic French onion soup.
 Use yellow, white, brown or sweet onions.
-Beef broth is traditional but chicken, turkey and vegetable provide delicious results.
 Top with cheesy croutons to serve.
-I like the combination of butter and olive oil but you can use all of either one.

 5 from 1 vote